HTTP Connection & Authorization

 Authorization: Bearer e0usqefx1U52k62VoFOe8...

-The returned result:
+The returned response:

 {